 4a.
-Upon receiving the MN RRCReconfigurationComplete message from the UE, the MN informs the source SN that the CPC has been configured via Xn-U Address Indication procedure, the source SN, if applicable, together with the Early Status Transfer procedure, starts early data forwarding.
+Upon receiving the MN RRCReconfigurationComplete message from the UE, the MN informs the source SN that the CPC or the subsequent CPAC has been configured via Xn-U Address Indication procedure, the source SN, if applicable, together with the Early Status Transfer procedure, starts early data forwarding.
 The PDCP SDU forwarding may take place during early data forwarding.